Groundworks at Glasgow railway station ahead of accessibility improvements

 Post-improvements view of Anniesland station from the southwest at night. // Credit: Network Rail

 Access for All is designed to improve access within stations for people with impaired mobility.
 It is a rolling programme of investment, and since it started in 2006, it has funded improvements at 27 Scottish stations.
-Among the latest stations to benefit were and Croy last year, Port Glasgow is currently in progress, and Uddingston and Dumfries stations are in the pipeline for future accessibility improvements.
+Among the latest stations to benefit were Johnstone and Croy last year, Port Glasgow is currently in progress, and Uddingston and Dumfries stations are in the pipeline for future accessibility improvements.

 Amanda Naughton, scheme project manager for Scotland’s Railway, said: “We thank all those who attended the information session, and who have reached out with positive feedback regarding the Anniesland Access for All project.